About British Study Centres

 Our mission statement is to provide a creative, rewarding and successful learning and working environment for our students and staff.

-In 2008 the company moved into the 'young learners' market with the acquisition of 'ICH' (International College Holidays), a specialist provider of vacation courses to children aged 10-15 years.
-Easter and summer 2009 saw the first intake of juniors at two prestigious independent schools: Ardingly College and Cheltenham College.
-The juniors division has expanded rapidly since 2008 and now comprises four centres in the UK – Ardingly College, Cheltenham College, Wycliffe College and Brockenhurst College.
+In 2008 the Company moved into the 'young learners' market with the acquisition of 'ICH' (International College Holidays), a specialist provider of vacation courses to children aged 10-15 years.
+Easter and summer 2009 saw the first intake of juniors at the prestigious independent schools, Ardingly College and Cheltenham College.
+The Young Learners Division has grown rapidly and now operates vacation courses in a total of eleven centres across the UK.